WoozyMasta/h2o/README.md

-# H2O: Parse CLI help texts / manpages and extract command options
+# H2O: Help to Options

+H2O extracts CLI options from help text, and then exports as a shell completion script, or JSON.

 ## Demo

 [Screencasts here...]

-## What's this?
+## Features

-* Parse a manpage or a help text to extract command-line options
+* Parses a help text, or manpage, to extract command-line options and subcommands.
-* Generate shell completion scripts (fish/zsh/bash) from the parsed information
+* Generates shell completion scripts (fish/zsh/bash) from the parsed information.
+* Exports CLI options / subcommand information in JSON.
+* Works as the backend for [vscode-H2O](https://marketplace.visualstudio.com/items?itemName=tetradresearch.vscode-h2o), a VS Code Extension for shellscript development.

 ## How to use